 Turn a Kitchen Cabinet Into Midcentury Furniture

 Creating entryway storage to fit a tiny alcove is a snap using an IKEA kitchen cabinet.
-Why is that, you might be asking?
-They're available in a wide range of sizes and shapes.
+They're available in a wide range of sizes and shapes to fit your available space.

 Glamorize a GRUNDTAL Mirror